Praxis Wiki logo

 Overview API Error Codes

-{danger.fa-exclamation} IMPORTANT: The basic API error responses will not have the Gt-Authentication header, whether it's response to your API request or if it's your response to invalid or unrecognized input.
+Basic API error responses do not include the Gt-Authentication header — whether they are responses to your API request, or your system's response to invalid or unrecognized input.

 Format